fredrickBO/Bookstore-Database-Project/README.md

 # Bookstore-Database-Project
 Phase 1: Database and Table Creation

-    Step 1: Create a new database - Gloria
+    Step 1: Create a new database - Fredrick

-        -bookstoreDB
+        -bookstoredb

+    Step 2: Create users and grant privileges

-    Step 2: Determine the table schema and data types - Fredrick
+    Step 3: Determine the table schema and data types - Fredrick

         -Done in the CREATE TABLE statements below

-    Step 3: Write the SQL commands to create tables - Fredrick
+    Step 4: Write the SQL commands to create tables - Fredrick

         -book: A list of all books available in the store.